toolleeo/cli-apps/README.md

 * [daff](https://github.com/paulfitz/daff) - Efficient table comparison and alignment, supporting formats like CSV and SQLite, useful for data analysis and synchronization tasks.
 * [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
 Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
 * [gobang](https://github.com/TaKO8Ki/gobang) - A cross-platform TUI database management tool written in Rust.
+* [harlequin](https://github.com/tconbeer/harlequin) - The SQL IDE for Your Terminal.
 * [litecli](https://github.com/dbcli/litecli) - CLI for SQLite Databases with auto-completion and syntax highlighting.
 * [Miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for data formats such as CSV, TSV, JSON, JSON Lines, and positionally-indexed.
 * [mycli](https://github.com/dbcli/mycli) - A command line client for MySQL that can do auto-completion and syntax highlighting.